onlysilvercrow/FacebookProphet/README.md

-This is a sales forecasting model for a given dataset using LightGBM
+This is a sales forecasting model for a given dataset using LightGBM.
+Please email me if you would like access to the datasets used.